Misogyny in rap music: Prevalence

 Overt misogyny in rap music emerged in the late 1980s, and has since then been a feature of the music of numerous hip hop artists.
 A 2005 content analysis of six outlets of media found that music contained substantially more sexual content than any other media outlets.
 A survey of adolescents showed that 66% of black girls and 57% of black boys believe that rap music videos portray black women in "bad and offensive ways".
 Gangsta rap, the most commercially successful sub genre of hip hop, has been particularly criticized and associated with misogyny.

-Hip hop that harbors misogyny is conveyed to the public through various forms and modes.
-Whether it be shown through: records, radio, videos and many other forms allows misogynistic hip hop to be readily available to the public.

 In a 2001 content analysis of gangsta rap, sociologists Charis E. Kubrin and Ronald Weitzer claimed that approximately 22% of the examined rap lyrics featured violence against women, including depictions of assault, murder and rape.
-In their opinion, the prevalence of misogynistic themes in songs were as follows: name-calling and shame account for 49%, sexual objectification accounts for 67%, distrust of women at 47%, acts of violence against women account for 18%, and human trafficking account for 20%.
+They reported that the prevalence of misogynistic themes in songs were as follows: name-calling and shame account for 49%, sexual objectification accounts for 67%, distrust of women at 47%, acts of violence against women account for 18%, and human trafficking account for 20%.
 By contrast, in a similar study by sociologist Edward G. Armstrong, Eminem scored 78% for violent misogyny.
 Of the eighteen songs on his 2000 album The Marshall Mathers LP, eleven contain violent and misogynistic lyrics, nine of which referred to killing women.